sul-dlss-labs/wolfcon-2024-ai-workshop/types-of-ai-ml-relevant-to-libraries/basics-neural-nets.md

 in artificial intelligence and machine learning.
-Large Language Models (LLMs) are a very successful type of neural network but neural networks as a general tool are used in other domains and to solve different problems such as machine vision, natural language processing, self-driving automobiles.[^NN_BEG]
+Large Language Models (LLMs) are a very successful type of neural network but neural networks as a general tool are used in other domains and to solve different problems such as machine vision, natural language processing, self-driving automobiles and more.[^NN_BEG]

 ## Structure of a Neural Network
 ![Basic Neural Network](neural_network.png)[^WIKIPEDIA]